Motion to Take Note

 The issue that causes me considerable concern is where the balance of probabilities is applied to historic cases of child abuse in which the alleged perpetrator is dead.
 I was taught as a young barrister “audi alteram partem”—that is, one has to hear both sides.
 Jimmy Savile may have been an exception because the volume of evidence of many, many victims built up to a horrifying degree, and there are other cases, but in general, with a few or particularly only one person making the allegation, however convincing, the authority or organisation dealing with the allegation has a duty to recognise that it may be able to get the story only from one side.

 Consequently the authority, organisation or agency with the unenviable and difficult task of dealing with allegations against a person who may have died many years ago needs to have a policy and indeed a formula.
-In particular, it needs wording which makes it clear that it should listen to and recognise the seriousness of the allegations and give appropriate support to the person making those allegations, but that generally—I should perhaps say always—it should resist the temptation to say that the account is convincing and is to be believed.
+In particular, it needs wording which makes it clear that it should listen to and recognise the seriousness of the allegations and give appropriate support to the person making those allegations, but generally—I should perhaps say always—it should resist the temptation to say that the account is convincing and is to be believed.
 Even on the balance of probabilities, if one side cannot be heard, that in my view is a step too far.

 The authority also has to be absolutely aware of the media’s ability to elaborate and distort the statements.
 Great, great care must be taken not to allow the media to convict the deceased alleged abuser based on the loose language used in the authority’s statement.
 I understand that the Church of England did not actually say that Bishop Bell was a sex abuser but it appears not to have taken steps to correct the media impression.